 According to its memorandum of association, the Foundation’s intended purpose is to develop and show the Art Collection Deutsche Börse as well as to promote projects and institutions on the subject of photography.
-Most notably, it focuses on discovering and supporting new talent as well as on developing educational platforms and encouraging scientific dialogue.
+Most notably, it focuses on discovering and supporting new talent as well as on developing educational platforms and encouraging academic dialogue.
 The Deutsche Börse Photography Foundation solely and directly pursues non-profit purposes.

 Deutsche Börse AG

 Marloes Krijnen, former Director FOAM Fotografie Museum Amsterdam (Vice Chairman)